twoslashes/twoslash/README.md

 > [!NOTE]
 > Working in progress, breaking changes are expected.

-- Unified tokens information interface, easier to work with
+- Unified information interface, consistent and easier to manipulate
-- `createTwoslasher` function to create a twoslash instance with cached language servers (6~20x faster)
+- `createTwoslasher` function to create a twoslash instance with cached language servers (5-20 times faster!)
 - ESM-first, dual CJS/ESM builds
 - `keepNotations` flag for better support of custom languages (see `twoslash-vue` integration)
 - Lighter, no longer deps on `lz-string` and `debug`